emubi50/oasencrawler/README.md

 -->

 ## Contact
-Created by [@emubi50](https://www.github/emubi50/) - feel free to contact me!
+Created by [@emubi50](https://www.github.com/emubi50/) - feel free to contact me!

 <!-- Optional -->
 ## License
 Default copyright laws apply.
-All rights are retained and no one may reproduce, distribute, or create derivative works from this project.
+All rights are retained and the reproduction, distribution, or creation of derivative works from this project are forbidden.
 <!-- This project is open source and available under the [...
 License](). -->

 <!-- You don't have to include all sections - just the one's relevant to your project -->